 Q I cannot remember the titles of my math and economics textbooks needed for the course inventory form you require.
 What should I do?

-A Try to recall the author’s name or give us some indication of the level at which the course was being taught (introductory, intermediate, advanced).
+A Do your best to recall the author’s name or give us some indication of the level at which the course was being taught (introductory, intermediate, advanced).

 Q Do you admit students for the spring semester?

-A No. Courses are sequenced such that students entering in the spring will lose a semester or two.
+A No. Courses are sequenced such that students entering in the spring would lose a semester or two.
 Also, financial aid decisions are made in February for the cohort of students entering in the fall.
-There is rarely new funding available for students entering in the spring semester.

 Q Can I apply to both the departments of Agricultural and Applied Economics and Economics?
 What is needed to do so?